postsharp/Metalama.Documentation/conceptual/Aspects/Testing/compile-time-testing.md

 ```

-### Customizations performed by Metalama.TestFramework
+### Customizations performed by Metalama.Testing.AspectTesting

-When you import the `Metalama.TestFramework` package in a project, the following happens:
+When you import the `Metalama.Testing.AspectTesting` package in a project, the following happens:

 1. The `MetalamaEnabled` project property is set to `False`, which completely disables Metalama for the project.
 Therefore, the `METALAMA` compilation symbol (usable in a directive like `#if METALAMA`) is no longer defined.